DanielRojas1920/IAPIA-DanielRojas/README.md

-# Train Model Branch
+# App Branch
-This branch is focused on the training process followed to train the model
+This branch focuses on building an application that uses the trained model.